island-is/island.is/libs/application/templates/social-insurance-administration/income-plan/README.md

 #### Tryggingastofnun in review

-For the income plan to be in this state, TR need to make a state change when they start reviewing the income plan.
-Here the application can not be edited.
+For the income plan to be in this state, TR needs to make a state change when they start reviewing the income plan.
+Here, the application cannot be edited.

 #### Approved (Processed)